 Domestic hot water was provided by a 20+-year-old copper fin tube boiler tied to a storage tank.
 This system was piped and controlled properly but was old and in need of constant repair.
 It was also suffering from regular breakdowns leaving 52 units with no hot water.

-Foley’s goal was to present a solution that was comfortable, reliable and efficient, in that order, and he solicited the help of his local Peerless rep, Jeff Riley of COREDRON LLC.
-Together they came up with a solution which Foley presented to the board.
+Foley’s goal was to present a solution that was comfortable, reliable and efficient, in that order, and he sought the help of his PB Heat/Peerless Brand rep, Jeff Riley of COREDRON LLC.
+They came up with a solution which Foley presented to the board.
 One board member was recalcitrant and wasn’t buying into Foley’s solution, “We do not have the capital budget to replace all of this equipment at this time.
 We need a lower cost solution.”